world-class/REPL/kinks/level4/introduction_to_programming_i/README.md

 ## Week 5
 ### Lesson 4.2
 #### Practice quiz: Conditionals with types
-- Question 3: The question says the answer "No, because  answer is neither a number, nor is it equal to the number 42" is correct.
-However the correct answer is "Yes, because answer is equal to 42".
+- Question 3: The question says the answer _"No, because  answer is neither a number, nor is it equal to the number 42"_ is correct.
+However the correct answer is _"Yes, because answer is equal to 42"_.
-- Question 5: The question says the answer `parseInt(a+b)*c` is correct and the others are all wrong, however `(a+b)*c` is also correct.
+- Question 5: The question says the answer `parseInt(a+b)*c` is correct and the others are all wrong: however `(a+b)*c` is also correct.
 They both produce the same result.